travel demand model

 What are Model Scenarios?

 The model allows for multiple future scenarios to be used to compare how projects address needs.
 For the Connect 2040 model, two different future scenarios were developed.
 One is based on the future land use and growth identified in the Cities' Comprehensive Plans.
 The other focuses on opposite assumptions and growth patterns.
 Our future growth won't be black or white, but rather lie somewhere within the gray area.
-The image to the right provides a graphic description of scenario planning.

 Is the Model the Only Tool the MPO uses?